patrickomatik/pylocaldns/readme.md

 This makes the server resilient to network changes and prevents disruptions.

+### Remote DNS Management API

+The server includes a simple HTTP API that allows devices to:

+- Register themselves with the DNS server
+- Update their hostname and IP mappings
+- Lookup DNS records
+- Perform reverse lookups

+This feature is perfect for:
+- Automatically registering devices on your network
+- Dynamic DNS updates from remote hosts
+- Integrating with scripts and automation tools

+See the [API Documentation](api_readme.md) for details.

 # Network Server (DNS + DHCP)

 A lightweight Python server that provides both DNS and DHCP services using a shared configuration file.
 The server resolves domain names and assigns IP addresses based on MAC addresses from a local hosts file.